-Bupropion hydrochloride extended-release tablets (SR) can be taken with or without food.
-Bupropion C{max} and AUC were increased by 11% to 35% and 16% to 19%, respectively, when bupropion hydrochloride extended-release tablets (SR) was administered with food to healthy volunteers in three trials.
+nded-release tablets (SR) can be taken with or without food.
+Bupropion C{max} and AUC Bupropion hydro were increased by 11% to 35% and 16% to 19%, respectively, when bupropion hydrochloride extended-release tablets (SR) was administered with food to healthy volunteers in three trials.
 The food effect is not considered clinically significant.
+Distribution

-In vitro tests show that bupropion is 84% bound to human plasma proteins at concentrations up to 200 mcg/ml.
+In vitro tests show that bupropion is 84% bound to human plasma proteins at concentrations up to 200 mcg/mL.
 The extent of protein binding of the hydroxybupropion metabolite is similar to that for bupropion; whereas, the extent of protein binding of the threohydrobupropion metabolite is about half that seen with bupropion.

 Bupropion is extensively metabolized in humans.
-Three metabolites are active; hydroxybupropion, which is formed via hydroxylation of the tert-bulyl group of bupropion, and the amino-alcohol isomers, threohydrobupropion, which are formed via reduction of the carbonyl group.
-In vitro findings suggest that CVP286 is the principal isoenzyme involved in the formation of hydroxybupropion, while cytochrome P450 groups are not involved in the formation of the bupropion side chain results in the formation of the principal sent of the formation of the principal sent of the principal sent of the formation of the principal sent of the formation of the principal sent of the formation of a glycine conjugate of meta-chlorobenzoic acid, which is then excreted as the major urinary metabolite.
-The cy and toxicity of the metabolites relative to bupropion have not been fully characterized.
-However, it has been demonstrated in an antidepressant screening test in mice that hydroxybupropion is one-half as potent as bupropion, while threohydrobupropion and erythrohydrobupropion are 5-fold less potent than bupropion.
-This may be of clinical importance because the plasma concentrations of the metabolites are as high as or higher that those of bupropion.
-Following a single-dose administration of bupropion hydrochloride extended-release tablets (SR) in humans, $C{\rm mx}$ of hydroxybupropion occurs approximately 6 hours post-dose and is approximately 10 times the peak level of the parent drug at steady state.
+Three metabolites are active: hydroxybupropion, which is formed Bupropion is extensively metabolized in humans.
+Three metabolites are active: hydroxybupropion, which is formed via hydroxybutation of the tert-butly group of bupropion, and the amino-alcohal isomers, threalybupropion and erythrohydrobupropion, which are formed via reduction of the carbonyl group.
+In vitro findings suggest that CYP286 is the principal isoenzyme involved in the formation of hydroxybupropion, while cytochrome P450 enzymes are not involved in the formation of threohydrobupropion.
+Oxidation of the bupropion side chain results in the formation of a glycine conjugate of meta-chlorobenzoic acid, which is then excreted as the major urinary metabolite.
+The potency and toxicity of the metabolites relative to bupropion have not been fully characterized, however, it has been demonstrated in an antidepressant screening test in mice that hydroxybupropion is one-half as potent as bupropion, while threohydrobupropion and erythrohydrobupropion are 5-fold less potent than bupropion.
+While threohydrobupropion are 5-fold less potent than bupropion. those of bupropion.

+those of bupropion.
+Following a single-dose administration of bupropion hydrochloride extended-release tablets (SR) in humans, $C{\rm max}$ of hydroxybupropion occurs approximately 6 hours post-dose and is approximately 10 times the peak level of the parent drug at steady state.
 The elimination half-life of hydroxybupropion is approximately 20 (\pm 5) hours and its AUC at steady state is about 17 times that of bupropion.
 The times to peak concentrations for the erythrohydrobupropion and threohydrobupropion metabolites are similar to that of the hydroxybupropion metabolite.
-However, their elimination half-lives are longer, 33 (\pm 10) and 37 (\pm 13) hours, respectively, and steady-state AUCs are 1.5 and 7 times that of bupropion, respectively.
+However, their elimination half-lives are longer,

+33 (±10) and 37 (±13) hours, respectively, and steady-state AUCs are 1.5 and 7 times that of bupropion

-Bupropion and its metabolites exhibit linear kinetics following chronic administration of 300 to 450 mg/day
+Bupropion and its metabolites exhibit linear kinetics following chronic administration of 300 to 450 mg/day Elimination

 Following oral administration of 200 mg of 14C-bupropion in humans, 87% and 10% of the radioactive dose were recovered in the urine and feces, respectively.
 Only 0.5% of the oral dose was excreted as unchanged bupropion.
 Specific Populations